-Candace will be touring to support the 7″ for the majority of October and November 2017.
-Their new full-length, New Ruins, is expected to be released in early 2018.
+Their new full-length, New Ruins, is set to be released on March 2, 2018.
 Check out their dates in the tour section.